 Kit is active in the professional community, speaking frequently at conferences, presenting standards and quality-related talks and webinars, and developing public health and clinical research informatics online courses for Michigan State University.
 Previous to joining CDISC, Kit worked as Kestrel Consultants, where she guided research organizations in evaluating their data standards-readiness and in designing and implementing standards, specializing in "protocol through clinical study report" implementations that incorporated both process and CDISC standards.

 Sam Hume leads the CDISC Data Science team, which collaborates with CDISC staff and stakeholders to develop tools and standards that support clinical and translational data science.
-Dr. Hume directs delivery of the CDISC SHARE metadata repository that houses all CDISC standards, co-leads the CDISC Data Exchange Standards team, and leads the CDISC RWD efforts.
-He holds a doctorate in information systems.
+Dr. Hume directs delivery of the CDISC Library, our standards metadata repository, co-leads the CDISC Data Exchange Standards team, and leads the CDISC Real World Data efforts.
+He has 25 years’ experience in clinical research informatics and has held a number of senior technology positions in the biopharmaceutical industry.
+Dr. Hume holds a doctorate in Information Systems.

 Kristin Kelly is an Associate Director at Pinnacle 21 in the Clinical Data Standards group.
 Kristin has over 10 years of experience working in the pharmaceutical industry primarily focused on clinical data standards.
 Prior to joining Pinnacle, Kristin was an Associate Director at Merck in the Global Clinical Data Standards (GCDS) group.
 She was also worked a consultant in Data Standards Consulting (DSC) for Accenture (formerly Octagon Research Solutions).
 She provides guidance on CDASH and SDTM standards to both internal project teams and external clients.
 Kristin is also involved with the CDISC SDS team, CFAST Initiative TAUG teams, SEND Core Team, as well as several PhUSE CSS Working Groups.
 Kristin has led several SDTM conversion projects for submission to both CDER and CBER that have resulted in FDA approvals.
 Kristin holds a B.S. in Biology from Saint Joseph’s University.